-Employment of psychologists is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
-Job prospects should be best for those who have a doctoral degree in an applied specialty and those with a specialist or doctoral degree in school psychology.
+Employment of psychologists is projected to grow 14 percent from 2016 to 2026, faster than the average for all occupations, according to the BLS.
+Job prospects should be best for those who have a doctoral degree in an applied specialty.

 Psychologists receive their education through academic programs at colleges and universities.
 A bachelor’s degree in psychology can qualify a person to assist psychologists.
 The study of psychology is also good preparation for many other professions.

 People with master’s degrees in psychology often work under the direction of a psychologist, especially in clinical, counseling, and school settings.
 In many states, such as Connecticut, one can become a certified school psychologist with a master’s degree and sufficient supervised experience.
 As might be expected, the highest paid and greatest range of jobs in psychology are available to doctoral graduates.

 Almost all colleges and universities in Connecticut offer bachelor and/or master’s degrees in psychology.
 Only the University of Connecticut in Storrs, the University of Hartford in West Hartford, and Yale University in New Haven offer doctoral degrees in

 Licensure is required for doctoral level psychologists in the state of Connecticut.
 Prerequisite: In addition to an approved Doctoral degree in psychology, licensure requires post-doctoral work experience and passing standard licensing examinations.
 Certification as a school psychologist is regulated by the State of Connecticut Department of Education.